-Now banished to the history pages of gaming on “how not to make a console”, Panasonic’s attempt at the 1990’s gaming market was not very successful.
-Instead of marketing the CD-i solely as a gaming machine, Panasonic referred to it as more of a general entertainment suite – CD-i stands for “Compact Disc Interactive” after all.
+Now banished to the history pages of gaming on “how not to make a console”, Philips attempt at the 1990’s gaming market was not very successful.
+Instead of marketing the CD-i solely as a gaming machine, Philips referred to it as more of a general entertainment suite – CD-i stands for “Compact Disc Interactive” after all.

 Sure, there were games, but a large portion of the software released was educational in nature ranging from digital encyclopedias (before the rise of Wikipedia) to self-help software.
 There were games, and of course, there was a last game as per the point of this article, but since the CD-i was more geared towards interactive media rather than gaming, it was underpowered when it came to the later.
 Most were FMV in nature, including a bunch of notoriously awful licenced Nintendo games based around Zelda and Mario.
 These are likely responsible for why Nintendo now keeps such an iron-fisted clench on its IP’s.

-Regardless, while the console was originally launched in the December of 1991, Panasonic kept it stocked for retail until 1996 – and for some reason, it wasn’t discontinued until 1998.
-Panasonic was obviously keen to make a thing of the CD-i, but ultimately, it’s rumoured that sales barely scrapped a million units.
+Regardless, while the console was originally launched in the December of 1991, Philips kept it stocked for retail until 1996 – and for some reason, it wasn’t discontinued until 1998.
+Philips was obviously keen to make a thing of the CD-i, but ultimately, it’s rumoured that sales barely scrapped a million units.
 Not a lot for a seven-year period, when you think about it.

 What’s even more surprising, is that the final game didn’t see daylight until 1999.
 Solar Crusade was announced in 1996, the last year you might have seen the CD-i on a shop shelf, and even though a PC version made it out within the year, the CD-i port was delayed by another three.
 But hey, at least it was released before the millennium finished (anything seems possible with the CD-i’s timeline at this point).